atomrc/atomrc.github.io/_posts/2017-01-01-the-candle-experiment.md

 - redesigned the look and feel of my blog.
 I was tired of the previous version of my blog so I simplified it a lot and did some performances optimizations (split css styles between home page and the article page, remove font-awesome that I was using for 2 logos on the whole blog)
 - started the candle experiment's blogpost

+Thrusday 10 Jan 2017

+- I discovered the homepage of my blog was aweful on a mobile.
+So I added a few @media rules